Snabba Cash (TV series)

-Snabba Cash is a 2021 Swedish streaming television series written by Jens Lapidus and Oskar Söderlund (screenwriter) and directed by Jesper Ganslandt.
+Snabba Cash is a 2021 Swedish television series written by Jens Lapidus and Oskar Söderlund (screenwriter) and directed by Jesper Ganslandt.
 It is based on Lapidus' Stockholm Noir novel trilogy, the first of which was adapted into three films: Easy Money (2010), Easy Money II: Hard to Kill (2012), and Easy Money III: Life Deluxe (2013).
-The series takes place in Stockholm, ten years after the film trilogy.
+The series takes place in Stockholm, ten years after the events of the film trilogy.

 In June 2021, a second season was announced and was released in September 2022.